ministryofjustice/moj-frontend/docs/archive/currency-input.md

 eleventyNavigation:
   key: Currency input
   parent: Archive
-  excerpt: "The currency input component helped users enter an amount of money in a specified currency."
+  excerpt: 'The currency input component helped users enter an amount of money in a specified currency.'
 ---

 {% banner "This component is archived" %}